-How can a senior receive Meals on Wheels?
+How can a senior receive Meals on Wheels People meals?

-Meals on Wheels are hot, nutritious lunches that are delivered Monday through Friday to the homebound elderly who meet these requirements:
+Meals on Wheels People’s meals are nutritious lunches that are delivered Monday through Thursday to the homebound older adults who meet these requirements:

 - 60 years of age or older (or the spouse of a person 60 years of age or older)